-A sputum fungal smear is a laboratory test ordered when a doctor suspects that a fungus (a yeast or mold) may be causing a patient’s lung infection.
-The test is also known as a fungal wet prep or a KOH test (where KOH refers to a potassium hydroxide solution).
+Your doctor may order a sputum fungal smear if they suspect that a fungus (a yeast or mold) may be causing your lung infection.
+The test is also known as a fungal wet prep or a KOH test.

 Fungi are microorganisms.
-The sputum fungal smear is one of the best ways to find out if your respiratory illness is caused by a fungus, and if so, what kind.
-Identifying the microorganism helps your doctor provide the proper treatment.
+The sputum fungal smear is one of the best ways to find out if a fungus is causing your respiratory illness.
+This test can also identify the specific strain of fungus that’s causing it.
+Identifying the microorganism helps your doctor provide the best treatment.

-Keep in mind, however, that sputum from deep inside your lungs isn’t the same as saliva.
-Sputum is mucus, and is usually colored and thick in consistency, especially when there is infection in the lungs.
+Keep in mind that sputum from deep inside your lungs isn’t the same as saliva.
+Sputum is mucus.
+It’s usually colored and thick in consistency, especially when there is infection in the lungs.
 Saliva comes from your mouth and is clear-colored and thin.

-Plan to collect sputum the first thing in the morning.
+Plan to collect sputum after waking up in the morning.
 This makes the test more accurate.
-Do not eat or drink anything in the morning before collecting your sample.
+Don’t eat or drink anything before collecting your sample.
 Your doctor will provide a sterile sample cup.
-Don’t open the cup until you are ready to collect the sample.
+Don’t open the cup until you’re ready to collect the sample.

 To collect a sputum sample: